camille-004/my-interview-prep/ml_interview.md

 For a small training set, a model with high bias and low variance is better, as it is less likely to overfit (because we are more likely to overfit a small dataset).
 An example is Naive Bayes.

 For a large training set, a model with low bias and high variance is better, as it expresses more complex relationships.
-An example is logistic regression.
+An example is a decision tree.

 ## How do you ensure you are not overfitting a model?